DeanFac/facultyhandbook/docs/3_engaging_with_iitm/3_key_decision_making_bodies.md

 {:toc}

 # Board of Governors (BoG)
 The BoG deals with administrative matters related to functioning of the institute.
+BoG also ratifies senate minutes.

 # Senate
 The senate controls and approves all academic matters related to teaching, training, and research activities including the curriculum, courses, examinations and results.